aws-samples/amazon-sagemaker-bert-classify-pytorch/README.md

 # Sagemaker BERT text classification using PyTorch

- This sample show you how to train and deploy BERT on Sagemaker.
+ This sample show you how to train BERT on Sagemaker using SPOT instances and deploy the model for inference.
 This uses a text classifiation example using the [Dbpedia ontology dataset](https://wiki.dbpedia.org/services-resources/dbpedia-data-set-2014#2)

  To get started, use the notebook [BertTextClassification.ipynb](BertTextClassification.ipynb)